 Awhile back I wrote a piece about the China study debate.
 Obviously, it brought up dietary choice and current food trends but it also transformed, even as I wrote it, into a piece about agendas and agenda pushing.
-I have been an avid activist against Monsanto for some 25 years now and I have seen agenda pushing on both sides of the debate, in fact it’s one of the few debates that really only has two sides, there isn’t a lot of wiggle room there, at least on the surface.
+I have been an avid activist against Monsanto for over 25 years now and I have seen agenda pushing on both sides of the debate, in fact it’s one of the few debates that really only has two sides, there isn’t a lot of wiggle room there, at least on the surface.
 When an issue appears to have only two sides the result is often that there is a strong desire on both of those sides to assign blame.
 General human nature dictates that most folks would rather point the finger at one giant monster than at the multitude of points of view that make up the issue.
 I mention this because the comments I got from my piece about the China Study Debate created just such a monster, The Americans.

 In a very general sense there are three main areas of life to keep balanced so that it can be ever more full and satisfying; the Physical, the Mental and the Spiritual.
 Manifestations of these three aspects of life are discussed by everyone from the Buddhist to the Bahá'í and in various religions from Christianity to Confucianism.
 While there is more to "it" than meets the eye most would agree that everything from the marvelous to the mundane falls into one of these three aspects of life.
 The beauty of these three aspects is that everything we need to keep them in balance, everything we need to live fully and completely, is provided for us.
 None of it needs to be purchased, none of it is difficult to locate or hard to get to, in point of fact, it is so easy that it has become overly complicated.